logiqai/docs-flow/splunk-forwarding/logiq-uf-proxy-app-extension/standalone-instance.md

 * Index to send data to
 * Standalone Splunk instance URI - Host:Port e.g. mysplunk.instance:9997
 * Workers - To scale up forwarding you can launch with multiple workers
 * Version - The version of the forwarder to use.
-LOGIQ.AI can release new versions of the forwarder over time with newer capabilities.
+Apica can release new versions of the forwarder over time with newer capabilities.
   * Latest version of plugin is **logiqai/hauler-splstos:v0.6**

 ![](<../../.gitbook/assets/image (4) (1).png>)